kjayhan/kdata/README.md

 # `kdata`: Korean Culture, Business, and Education Data

-I will share Korea-related datasets and tools to analyze the data in `{kdata}` package.
+I share Korea-related datasets and tools to analyze the data in `{kdata}` package.
+You can use \#kdata and \#kdataviz to share your work using these data on social media.

-Let me know if you want me to share specific data that you are interested in.

 ## Datasets